Learning Python from Scratch – What I Wish Someone Told Me

 Python’s error messages — tracebacks — are among the clearest in any programming language.
 When your program crashes, Python tells you exactly which file, which line, and what went wrong.
 The last line of the traceback is the actual error.
 The lines above it show the path the execution took to get there.

-If you do not understand an error message, copy it into a search engine.
-You will find a Stack Overflow post from someone who had the same error ten years ago, with a detailed explanation and a solution.
-This is not cheating.
+If you don’t understand an error message, copy it into a search engine.
+You’ll find a Stack Overflow post from someone who had the same error ten years ago, with a detailed explanation and a solution.
+This isn’t cheating.
 This is how professional developers work every day.

 Use the REPL